-- Describe the indications for performing the Allen test.
+Describe the indications for performing the Allen test.

-- Outline the technique for performing the Allen test.
+Outline the technique for performing the Allen test.

-- Summarize interprofessional team strategies for improving communication in regards to the significance of a positive Allen test.
+Summarize interprofessional team strategies for improving communication in regards to the significance of a positive Allen test.

 Anatomy and Physiology

-The radial artery is easily palpable.
-The need for this test arises from the inability to palpate the ulnar artery.
-Because the ulnar artery cannot be palpated, its patency cannot be assessed, and therefore, collateral circulation of the hand cannot be confirmed.
-If the radial artery needs to be cannulated or catheterized and there is a risk for thrombosis, then the Allen test can help confirm that the hand will maintain adequate blood flow through the ulnar artery and collaterals in the event it becomes occluded.
-A positive Allen test means that the patient does not have an adequate dual blood supply to the hand, which would be a negative indication for catheterization, removal of the radial artery, or any procedure which may result in occlusion of the vessel.
+The need for this test arises in cases in which a procedure that may compromise radial artery patency is being considered.
+A classic example is the harvest of a radial forearm flap wherein the radial artery is included to perfuse the tissue being transferred and is therefore no longer available to perfuse the hand.
+Likewise, if the radial artery needs to be cannulated or catheterized and there is a risk for thrombosis, the Allen test can help confirm that the hand will maintain adequate blood flow through the ulnar artery and collaterals in the event the radial artery becomes occluded.
+A positive Allen test means that the patient may not have an adequate dual blood supply to the hand, which would be a contraindication for catheterization, radial forearm flap harvest, or any procedure that may result in occlusion of the vessel.